Formed

 toll-gates and one bar on the Lyme Regis or Eastern District.
 The former

-district does not clear the gates on the
+district does not clear the gates on the latter,

-distinct locality, and neither clears nor is cleared.
-The full rate of toll is
+and neither clears nor is cleared.
+The full rate of toll is levied on this branch, except for horses not drawing, which

-drawing, which are charged 1d. instead of 2d.
+are charged 1d. instead of 2d.

 It appears